May—June 2023

 can influence social processes by questioning the problematic and normalised representations of ‘masculinity’ while highlighting alternatives outside of the binary.

-The project was released in 2022 as a photo book box in collaboration with GRAVUR Verlag, in a limited edition of 100 handmade books.
+In late 2022 the project was released as a photo book box in collaboration with GRAVUR Verlag, in a limited edition of 100 handmade books.

 What is "masculinity" and what is "femininity" for you?